8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - sdp: the OfferSDP that the client created.

-The explaination of each response parameter:
+The explanation of each response parameter:

 - sdp: is the AnswerSDP which server created, it should contain all ice-candidates from server.
 - conn_id: global identifier of WebRTC connection.
 This is used by control api like restart-ice, ice-trickle, kick, etc.